 TechFlash Q&A With Tatango CEO

-If you missed my Tatango Q&A with TechFlash a couple weeks ago, it definitely worth the read.
+If you missed my Tatango Q&A with TechFlash a couple of weeks ago, it definitely worth the read.
 I’m a little biased though I guess.
-In the Q&A I discuss Tatango’s renewed focus, raising startup capital, text message spam and where I see Tatango heading in the future.
+In the Q&A I discuss Tatango’s renewed focus, raising startup capital, text message spam, and where I see Tatango heading in the future.

 How To Stop Unwanted Text Messages

 Be sure to check out my weekly guest column on Mobile Marketing Watch this week as I go all Lifehacker on how to stop unwanted text messages.
 With the rise in text message spam, this is definitely information that everyone should know.

 It looks like Sprint is trying to get social support in blocking the takeover of T-Mobile by AT&T. Recently a Facebook page and an entire website has been setup with the help of Sprint to encourage consumers to voice their concerns.

 First 2012 Political SMS Campaign Launched!

 Big SMS news for the 2012 presidential election!
 The first political SMS campaign has been launched by Michele Bachmann.